michpv90/BiggerPockets-Neighborhood-Project/README.md

 - Crime Rates

 ## Analysis
-- Out of the 518 schools in Moco, 214 have received a rank form greatschools.com.
+- Out of the 518 schools in Montgomery County, 214 have received a rating form greatschools.org.
 The median school rating for Montgomery County schools is 6 excluding schools who do not have a rating.
 - A majority of neighborhoods classified as A are located in the western section of the county.
 - Average median income in Montgomery County aquired through the census is $125.359.90.
 - Crime Againist property is the highest type of crime reported in the county.